 Where: Erotokritou 12, Athina 105 56

 Today, it is a popular haunt with locals and tourists alike.
 During the busy summer months, the patrons and tables of the restaurant occupy the entirety of the nearby Erotokritou street square.

-A lot of the charm of the Psaras Fish Tavern is owed to its location – the restaurant is situated in an old neoclassical mansion.
+A lot of the charm of the Psaras Fish Tavern is owed to its location.
+The restaurant is situated in an old neoclassical mansion.

 Where: Emmanouil Benaki 38, Athina 106 78

-In fact, most of the time you will look around and find that you are surrounded by people from the island who are visiting family and friends in Athens and have travelled across the city to come to Exarchia on account of Ouzeri Lesvos’s excellent reputation.
+In fact, most of the time you will look around and find that you are surrounded by people from the island who are visiting their family and friends in Athens.
+What better assurance do you need that their Lesvos cuisine is excellent and authentic?

 The Best Restaurants in Athens Greece: